Film, Media & Cultural Studies» open the printable major» search for more Areas of Study

 - Festival/Events Co-ordinator

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
-Below is a sample list of job titles that might be suitable for someone with the skills gained from a major in Film Media and Cultural Studies.
+Below is a sample list of job titles that might be suitable for graduates with the skills gained majoring in Film, Media and Cultural Studies.

 - Community Development Worker